Free Walking Tour Berlin

 The Fall of the Berlin Wall

-Throughout the 1980s, a series of peaceful protests and demonstrations took place in East Germany, advocating for political reform and freedom.
-The most memorable speech to this day is the iconic phrase by US President Ronald Reagan at the Brandenburg Gate: “Mr. Gorbachev, tear down this wall!”
+The year 1980 witnessed protests and demonstrations in East Germany to call for political and freedom, which has remained a precondition in the country up to 1989.
+The most memorable speech to this day is the iconic phrase by US President Ronald Reagan at the Brandenburg Gate: “Mr. Gorbachev, I knock down this wall.”

 End of the Cold War